MrR0807/Notes/Kubernetes-Up-And-Running/Kubernetes-Up-And-Running.md

 # Chapter 9.
 ReplicaSets

-A ReplicaSet acts as a cluster-wide Pod manager, ensuring that the right types and number of Pods are running t all times.
+A ReplicaSet acts as a cluster-wide Pod manager, ensuring that the right types and number of Pods are running all times.

 ## Reconciliation Loops